Location: Tanzania, Africa

 programs of this part of East Africa.
 Our local collaborators are various agencies

 This program is designed to enhance exposure to a broad variety of topics related to international affairs, health services, public health, issues related to the United Nations Millennium Goals and international development in Africa.
 Students will be expected to keep daily journal entries and will also be given reading assignments and journal topics while in Tanzania.
 All students will have done an initial paper on a social or health issue in Tanzania during a required pre-trip course component.
 While in Tanzania, students will be required to do ethnographic research on this topic in order to revise and rewrite this research paper using their in-country experience during the program.

 There are no prerequisites for this trip other than successful completion of the mandatory pre-trip presentations on East Africa, which precede the study abroad program.
 These present an overview of African history, culture, and geography while focusing on East Africa issues.
 Students will develop an ethnographic research proposal while in this course in preparation for the summer study abroad experience.

-The cost for the two week program is $3,250.
-If you wish to stay for 4 weeks in total the cost is $4,575 (6 credits).
-The cprice includes transportation to the airport from campus and all meals, lodging, and transportation in Tanzania.
+The cost for the two week program is $4,159.
+The price includes transportation to the airport from campus and all meals, lodging, and transportation in Tanzania.

 The cost does not include airfare or personal spending (gifts, etc.) while in Tanzania.
-Other possible personal costs are immunizations and passport fees and a $75 study abroad fee.
+Other possible personal costs are immunizations and passport fees.

 CONGRATULATIONS DR. WINKLER!